-NSNet class defines an interface for finding published services on a network using multicast DNS.
-An instance of
+A network service browser that finds published services on a network using multicast DNS.

 - iOS 2.0+